Addiction medicine: Accreditation

+United States

 In October 2015, the American Board of Medical Specialties (ABMS) officially recognized addiction medicine as a subspecialty.
-In several countries around the world, specialist bodies have been set up to ensure high quality practice in addiction medicine.
-For example, within the United States, there are two accepted specialty examinations.
+Within the United States, there are two accepted specialty examinations.
 One is a Board Certification in Addiction Psychiatry from the American Board of Psychiatry and Neurology.
 The other is a Board Certification in Addiction Medicine from the American Board of Preventive Medicine.
 The latter approach is available to all physicians with primary Board certification, while the former is available only to board-certified psychiatrists.

 Doctors of Osteopathic Medicine may also seek board certification via the American Osteopathic Association (AOA).
 The Doctor of Osteopathic Medicine must have a primary board certification in Neurology & Psychiatry, Internal Medicine, or Family Practice from the American Osteopathic Association and complete an AOA approved addiction medicine fellowship.
 Successful completion of a board examination administered via the AOA will grant a certificate of added qualification (CAQ) in addiction medicine.

-Accreditation internationally
+Australia and New Zealand

 Within Australia, addiction medicine specialists are certified via the Chapter of Addiction Medicine, which is part of the Royal Australasian College of Physicians.
 They may alternatively be a member of the Section of Addiction Psychiatry, Royal Australian & New Zealand College of Psychiatrists.

+Accreditation internationally

 The International Society of Addiction Medicine also can provide certification of expertise.